he Unlikely Spy is the first novel written by Daniel Silva. It is an

 either executed or turned into double agents, feeding false information back to Berlin.
 Unfortunately, radio

-that has not been compromised by British Intelligence.
-The German spy has been dormant for years but now is activated
+that has not been nullified by British Intelligence.
+The German spy has been dormant for years, but now has been activated

-an looking for answers.
+and is looking for answers regarding the forthcoming invasion.
 This book is the story of that German spy, Catherine Blake (not her real name, of course) and Alfred

 Vicary, the professor-turned-counter-intellegence expert who is trying to catch her.
 The plot is not quite as